A semi-parametric approach for estimating consumer valuation distributions using second price auctions: Simulation study

-We provide similar plots for a randomly chosen replicate from the eight other settings (with true $F$ being piece-wise Uniform, Pareto, Gamma and Beta, and with $K = 100, 1000$) in Figures~\ref{fig:piecewiseunif}, \ref{fig:pareto}, \ref{fig:gamma}, and \ref{fig:beta}, and see that a similar phenomenon holds for all these settings: (a) $\hat{F}_{c, MLE}$ is less biased than $\hat{F}_{init}$, (b) $\hat{F}_{c, MLE}$ has narrower HulC confidence bands than $\hat{F}_{init}$, and (c) the bias and variance of both estimators decreases as $K$ increases from $100$ to $1000$.

 The above plots based on single chosen replicates are illustrative, but need to be complemented with performance evaluation averaged over all the $100$ replicates in each of the $10$ simulation settings.
-In Table \ref{auction:performance:evaluation}, for each simulation setting, we provide both the KS-distance and the Total variation distance (TV-distance) between the true valuation distribution $F$ and the two estimates $\hat{F}_{c,MLE}$ and $\hat{F}_{init}$ averaged over the $100$ respective replications.
-The results show that the constrained MLE (based on the entire collection of standing prices) uniformly outperforms the initial estimator (based only on final selling prices and first non-reserve standing prices) in all the simulation settings.
+In Table \ref{auction:performance:evaluation}, for each simulation setting, we provide both the Kolmogorov-Smirnov distance (KS-distance) and the Total variation distance (TV-distance) between the true valuation distribution $F$ and various estimators.
+In this comparison, we also include two parametric methods, the Gamma-F method and the Truncated Normal-F (TN-F) method, used in \cite{10.1214/11-AOAS503}.
+Both methods use final selling prices, and similar to Pólya Tree, require the knowledge of the total number of potential bidders who access the auction.
+The distances for all five methods (MLE, Initial, Pólya Tree, Gamma-F and TN-F) are averaged over the $100$ respective replications.
+The results show that the MLE (based on the entire collection of standing prices) uniformly outperforms the initial estimator (based only on final selling prices and first non-starting standing prices) and the other three final selling price based estimators (Pólya Tree, Gamma-F and TN-F) in all the simulation settings.
 This strongly suggests that if the additional assumptions of single bidding and constant arrival rate seem to largely hold, it is worth using the proposed methodology which incorporates the extra information available in the form of all standing prices within the auction period.